libis/dataverse_api/README.md

 ### Creating a new dataset

-A new dataset can only be created on an existing dataverse.
+A new dataset can only be created on an existing Dataverse collection.
 You should supply either a Hash, a file name or a JSON string to the #create_dataset method.

 ```ruby
 ds = parent_dv.create_dataset(